rezsam09/Filipino-English-Dementia-Classification/README.md

 Standard 12-layer BERT encoder fine-tuned end-to-end for binary classification.
 The default `[CLS]` pooling is replaced with **attention-masked mean pooling** over all final hidden states, which aggregates distributed token-level information and improves robustness under domain shift.

 ### NeoBERT (`chandar-lab/NeoBERT`)
 A modernized BERT-style encoder with rotary positional embeddings (RoPE), Pre-LayerNorm with RMSNorm, and a significantly larger curated English pretraining corpus.
-Fine-tuned with the same pipeline as BERT, enabling a controlled comparison of architectural and pretraining effects.
+Fine-tuned with the same pipeline as BERT for a controlled comparison of architectural and pretraining effects.
 Requires `trust_remote_code=True`.

 Both transformer models are pretrained **exclusively on English**, ensuring that Filipino performance reflects cross-lingual transfer rather than multilingual pretraining exposure.